ej355/StudyDataConverter/README.md

 "AB, CD, EF, GH"

 The file will appear in the same directory as the above files unless you specify otherwise.

+# Example
+Input file name: results.txt

+Output file name: results.csv

+Would you like to use default headers? (y/n) y